dariusf/dariusf.github.io/content/_index.md

 Separately, [game development](/other#games).
 https://gohugo.io/content-management/cross-references/

+Augment creativity
+Most of my work has explored this through the lens of programming languages and logic, languages to describe interesting phenomena and mechanise reasoning about it.

 Create art using computers
 I am also interested in exploring how computers can support and enhance creative work.
 Producing programs, music, art, narratives.
 Both for casual creators and experts.